Innovations in Machine Tool in Process Measurement and Feedback with Metrology Close Loop

 Any errors in holding the part precisely from the intended location would cause the machine to cut at a wrong location.
 If a hole is to be drilled at a location, it would be drilled at a slightly different location because the part is not exactly where it should be even though the machine was at the correct coordinates.

 6.1 Extracting part from a block

 Cutting out a part from a square block is a simple example of how in-correct piece holding can affect the result.
-The initial shape could be a block as it is the case in a lot of molding applications or it could be a pre-cast or wrought material with a non-uniform starting shape needing to be finished.
-In order to make sure that this operation is performed with a good part extraction, without in process measurement the following have to be considered:
+The initial shape could be a block as it is the case in a lot of molding applications, or it could be a pre-cast or wrought material with a non-uniform starting shape needing to be finished.
+In order to make sure that this operation is performed with a good part extraction, without in process measurement the following must be considered.

 - Starting shape has to be large enough to account for work piece misalignments: This would increase cutting time, waste material and would be very expensive.